These simple active listening exercises help students focus on what is being said and to share their feelings about being truly heard.

 Whether students are building relationships with friends or learning a new concept from teachers, they must engage in good listening in order to be successful.
 In fact, the benefits of active listening extend beyond the classroom, and is a quality many employers seek when interviewing candidates.

-Gather students in a common meeting area and select one student to come forward.
+Gather students in a common area and ask one student to come forward.
+Tell students that when we listen with our ears, eyes and bodies it’s called active listening.

 - Ask the student to tell you what their favorite meal is.
-As they speak, maintain active listening behaviors including body language and acknowledgement (“Mmhmm” or nodding).
+As they speak, demonstrate good active listening behaviors including body language and acknowledgement (“Mmhmm” or nodding).

-- When the student stops speaking, restate what they said (“I heard you say your favorite meal includes…”) and then ask a follow-up question (“I wonder what you would have to drink with that,” or “What kind of sauce goes on top of that?”, etc.).
+- When the student stops speaking, restate what they said (“I heard you say your favorite meal includes…”) and then ask a follow-up question (“What you would have to drink with that,” or “What would you have for dessert?”, etc.).

-- Allow the student to answer your question, then restate the details (“First you told me your favorite meal is a hamburger and fries, then you also said you like it with a lemonade and ketchup, is that right?”).
+- Allow the student to answer your question, then restate the details (“First you told me your favorite meal is a hamburger and fries, then you also said you like it with a lemonade and ice cream, is that right?”).

 - After the student clarifies, ask the group whether they thought you were being a good listener and how they could tell.